Yandex Cloud

 └─────────────────────────────────────┴────────────────────┘

-Optionally, monitor the amount of space data in Object Storage takes upOptionally, monitor the amount of space data in Object Storage takes up
+Monitor volume of data in Object Storage (optional step)Monitor volume of data in Object Storage (optional step)

-To monitor the amount of space MergeTree table chunks in Object Storage take up, use the ch_s3_disk_parts_size metric in Yandex Monitoring:
+To monitor the amount of space MergeTree table parts occupy in Object Storage, use the ch_s3_disk_parts_size metric in Yandex Monitoring.

 1. In the management console, select Monitoring.